-- Depending on the problem or needs of each case, the student must have sufficient criteria to select the most appropriate technique, as well as the interpretation of their results. - The knowledge gained from this subject definitely help students to optimize material research and and make ready them for higher R &D and enhance theirtechnicalknowledge for employability in handling different advanced characterization techniques.
+COs Course outcomes CO1 A deep understanding of the principles and concepts underlying advanced characterization techniques and their importance in various scientific disciplines.
+CO2 To gain sufficient criteria to select the most appropriate technique for characterization, as well as the interpretation of their results.
+CO3 To optimize material research and and make ready them for higher R &D and enhance their technical knowledge for employability in handling different advanced characterization techniques.
+CO4 Analyze diffraction patterns to determine crystal structures and crystallographic information.
+CO5 Propose and conduct experiments using advanced techniques to advance scientific knowledge.